HelenKo07/HelenKo07/README.md

 - 👀 I’m interested in FullStack developed
 - 🌱 I’m currently learning undergoing 10 months of training at the GoIT online school in the FullStack developer direction
 - 💞️ I’m looking to collaborate on in the field of development
-- 📫 How to reach me .
-You can contact me on GitHub, Telegram, Instagram
+- 📫 How to reach me . alena.gorova93@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm a fan of development, but I'm still learning

 <!---
 HelenKo07/HelenKo07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.